Rinalpatel21/Adaptive-Talent-Ranking-Recommendation-System/README.md

 # 🎯 AI-Powered Talent Sourcing and Ranking Pipeline

-> An end-to-end machine learning pipeline for intelligent candidate identification, ranking, and re-ranking for technology roles — built to reduce manual effort, improve hiring quality, and mitigate human bias.
+> An end-to-end machine learning pipeline designed to automate candidate discovery, ranking, and re-ranking for recruitment workflows using NLP, Learning-to-Rank algorithms, and feedback-driven optimization.
 ---

 ## 📌 Table of Contents